gsrednick/moorea_spatial_portfolio/README.md

 - 'therm_estimator_pub.R --> Curation of [MCR LTER Benthic Temperature data](https://doi.org/10.6073/pasta/02e0fa99c6fca29a1bdd26c46013f0f7).
 This interpolates missing values and provides tests for interpolation performance.
 Also estimates Degree Heating Days (DHD) and Diurnal Temperature Range (DTR) for use in '3_wavelet_analyses.R'.

-Data: contains spatial data.
+Data: Location of exported data for products of scripts above.
 Access raw data via the databases above.

 Tables: output from modeling and summaries.

-Figures: figure outputs
+Figures: figure outputs.